 So how can I help you with working in an Agile way?

-We have experience working in Scrum, Kanban and Lean product and design teams.
-We can help advise on how to work best with developers as a business, or how best to integrate design into Agile teams.
+I have experience working in Scrum, Kanban and Lean product and design teams.
+I can help advise on how to work best with developers as a business, or how best to integrate design into Agile teams.